NatashaRy/pokedex-genius/README.md

 * Issue - User could create Pokedex even if an error occured.
 * Cause -
 * Resolution -

+* Issue - When a Pokemon is added to the Pokedex, another Pokemon is displayed in the pokedex.
+* Cause -
+* Resolution -
 ​

 ***